Does My Dog Have A Flea Allergy?

 Although you can’t prevent your dog from developing flea allergy dermatitis, you can prevent his symptoms by keeping fleas away from him.
 And the best way to do this is by keeping your dog on a reliable monthly flea and tick medication.

-This is important for every one of your pets, not just your dog with FAD.
+And this is important for every one of your pets, not just your dog with FAD.

 “To help prevent symptoms of FAD from occurring in the first place, it is crucial to use excellent and continuous flea prevention for all animals in the household,” Dr. Oberkirchner said.